 · Attend a religious service at your place of worship on the National Day of Prayer.

 · Offer a prayer for your loved ones and for those who are serving at the frontlines to protect America.

-· Attend a spiritual retreat that appeals to your beliefs, including meditation and retreats.
+· Attend a spiritual retreat that appeals to your beliefs.

 · Practice mindfulness by focusing upon the internal and external experience of each moment of life.
 Mindfulness creates awareness and encourages one to be grateful for their blessings.